 So, interesting but not useful for tools that need back bevels.

 Don't they all, you ask!
 Well, some chisels do not need back bevels.

 After a little testing with this setup, I am inclined to modify my standard sharpening configuration.
 Rather than use 11 inch long pieces of abrasive on a 16 inch glass plate, I will try 8 1/2 inch pieces.
 That gives me almost 8 inches of room in front of the abrasive to slide the jig.

 That means rather than using the front 3 inches of the longer sheet, I will be using the entire sheet.
 Longer motion, few motions, faster sharpening.

-I will also continue to use the glass plates with this stone vise, but in the normal mode.
-That means facing the upper surfaces with glass (both surfaces since you lay the stone vise upside down on a flat surface to set the support piece height) and using slips.
+I will also continue to use the glass plates with this stone vice, but in the normal mode.
+That means facing the upper surfaces with glass (both surfaces since you lay the stone vice upside down on a flat surface to set the support piece height) and using slips.

-This would allow me to have many more grits available while only using a 3 X 8 inch piece of glass for each grit.This is a Google SketchUp model of a 3 abrasive stone vise, using all abrasives in the plane of the glass and conventional slips.
+This would allow me to have many more grits available while only using a 3 X 8 inch piece of glass for each grit.This is a Google SketchUp model of a 3 abrasive stone vice, using all abrasives in the plane of the glass and conventional slips.
 This model is part of a larger discussion of sharpening jigs with Sketchup models.
-Sharpening page.

 Return to the Sharpening and testing home page.

 Lost?
 Try looking around the site map.
 You can also reach the site map from the little map at the top of each page.